Marc Singer: Career

 Singer is active in theater and played Petruchio in the American Conservatory Theater (A.C.T.) production of Shakespeare's Taming of the Shrew, as well as Christian in Cyrano de Bergerac.
 Both Taming of the Shrew and Cyrano were filmed.

 Singer appeared in the last episode of season 2 of the new version of V, airing on March 15, 2011; however, instead of reprising his role of Mike Donovan, he plays a new character called Lars Tremont.
 He was in a recurring role as General Matthew Shrieve on The CW television series Arrow's third season.

-Personal life

-He married Hawaiian-born actress Haunani Minn in 1974.
-She died in November 2014.